Tuesday, 10 January 2017

 50gm/2oz flour, seasoned lightly with salt & pepper

-3-4 slices back bacon, fat removed, cut in batons (opt)
+3-4 slices back or turkey bacon, fat removed, cut in batons (opt)

 1 lb/500gm carrots, thickly sliced